Protective Property Trust Wills - just £56.95 for a pair of Wills

 How do Protective Property Trust Wills work ?

-First of all, it is important to understand what causes homes to be seized in the first place.
-The Local Authority will seize a person's home to pay for care costs if both of the following are true:-
+First of all, it is important to understand what causes homes to have a charge placed on them in the first place.
+The Local Authority will place a charge on a person's home to pay for care costs if both of the following are true:-

 - That person is worth more than £23,250 (including the value of their home)

-- They own 100% of their home (excluding the mortgage)
+- They own equity in their home (excluding the mortgage)

-So, if one of you dies and the survivor inherits the property, then both of the above are going to be true.
-If the survivor then goes into Long Term Care, the home can and will be seized by the Local Authority.
+So, if one of you dies and the survivor inherits the property, then not only are both of the above are going to be true but the survivor owns 100% of the home.
+If the survivor then goes into Long Term Care, up to 100% of the home can and will have a charge placed on it by the Local Authority.

 So how do Protective Property Trust Wills prevent this from happening?
-Well, they do so by ensuring that the neither of you ever owns the property 100% outright.
+Well, they do so by ensuring that the neither of you ever owns 100% of the property.

 On first death, the Protective Property Trust Will states that the first to die does not leave his/her share of the property to the survivor, but he/she does specify that the survivor has the right to live in the property (a Life Interest or Right of Residence).
 That way:-